Nighttime Transformation in Artà: Sant Salvador Shines in a More Modern Light

 What was done — concise and practical

 Months of work have been completed.
 The project began in June and cost around €420,000.
-The old lighting technology was removed and replaced by a modern LED system.
+The old lighting technology was removed and replaced by a modern LED system, as described in a news article about the monastery's new exterior LED lighting.
 New spotlights on the exterior walls, more even stair lighting and low-maintenance fixtures along the ascent now ensure better visibility at night.
 The light temperature can be adjusted so the sanctuary can be highlighted in color for special occasions.

 The goals were concrete: lower energy consumption, greater safety on the steps, reduced maintenance effort.
 In practice this means: fewer flickering lamps in the rain, brighter steps for late walkers and the option to stage the Santuari moodily for religious festivals or city events.